paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 96

-**Texto original:**
-An Amazon EC2 administrator created the following policy associated with an IAM group containing several users:
-What is the effect of this policy?

-**Tradução:**
 Um administrador do Amazon EC2 criou a seguinte política associada a um grupo IAM contendo vários usuários:
 Qual é o efeito dessa política?